dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 Resolvable
 : The latest version that can be resolved, when combined with all other dependencies.
-  This version corresponds to what `pub upgrade` would give you if all version constraints in `pubspec.yaml` were `any`.
+  This version corresponds to what `pub upgrade` gives you if all version constraints in `pubspec.yaml` are unbounded.
   A value of `-` means that the package won't be needed.

-{{site.alert.important}}
-  We don't recommend actually using `any` as the constraint, because then running `pub upgrade` might surprise you by making incompatible version changes.
-{{site.alert.end}}

 Latest
 : The latest version of the package available,